featherbear/learn-data-structures-algorithms/content/complexity.md

 {{% section %}}

-Time complexity is the average measure of how long an algorithm will take to complete.
+Time complexity is the measure of how long an algorithm will take to complete.
 Often we assess time complexity on searching and sorting algorithms.

 {{%fragment%}}With small data sets, any searching/sorting algorithm will be virtually instant, but with large data sets it can take a long time.{{%/fragment%}}